computational-linguistics-class/computational-linguistics-class.github.io/assignment6.md

 The data is packaged nicely from [NLTK](http://www.nltk.org/).
 Get installation instructions here: [installing NLTK](http://www.nltk.org/install.html).

-Once that is installed, one way to get the conll2002 data is:
+You will be glad to hear that the data is a mercifully small download.
+See the [NLTK data](http://www.nltk.org/data) page for for download options, but one way to get the conll2002 data is:

 ```
 $ python -m nltk.downloader conll2002
 ```

-You will be glad to hear that it is a mercifully small download.
-See the [NLTK data](http://www.nltk.org/data) page for for download options.
-(Check out the other data available also.
-There are some cool corpora in there.)

 ## Evaluation

 The evaluation included in the code is a token-based score, while usually the score reported is a phrase-based.

+TODO: this really needs to be phrase-based so we can compare with the literature.

 ## Other resources